tech-greedy/singularity/README.md

 The repo `~/.singularity` or the folder specified by `SINGULARITY_PATH` contains all state of the service.
 To backup, simply backup the repo folder.

+## Usage Collection

+Starting version 2.0.0, anonymous data including error messages, data preparation and deal making statistics will be collected for us to better understand how the software is used and improve the software.
+To disable behavior, create and set `metrics.enabled` to `false` in `default.toml`.

 ## FAQ and common issues

 ### How to handle inaccessible files